sadakshmahindra/sadakshmahindra/README.md

 ---

-## 💬 Ask me about

-- C programming basics
-- My learning journey

----

-## ⚡ Fun fact
+## ⚡ About me

-I love exploring new technologies and am always excited to learn something new!
+I love exploring new technologies and am always excited to learn something new.

+I also love problem solving

 ---